natsuhiko/rasqual/README.md

 ## How to build & install

-Please make sure CLAPACK is installed in your environment.
-Otherwise you can get the library at http://www.netlib.org/clapack/.
+Please make sure CLAPACK is installed in your environment (if you don't have it, then see below for installation tips).
 To build and install RASQUAL, firstly go to the _source_ directory (*src*), then set environment variables appropriately to point to the CLAPACK library.
 Finally use "make" to build and install RASQUAL which will be installed in "$RASQUALDIR/bin".

 	RASQUALDIR=/path/to/rasqualdir/
 	cd $RASQUALDIR/src